FlanOfFlans/vuetify-blog/README.md

 Local session storage is used for persistence of data between refreshes; please ensure local storage is permitted for this app!

-Install, server start-up, and building unchanged from the default Vuetify scaffold.
+Install, server start-up, and building are unchanged from the default Vuetify scaffold.
 Instructions have been copied below.

 ## 💿 Install